ak0029/Firewall/README.md

 # Firewall

-## Firewall configurations using different methods
+## Firewall configurations using different methods.
 - Firewall configuration with iptables.
 - Firewall configuration with firewallD